abbasabidi85/Dell-Latitude-7410-Hackintosh-OC/README.md

 # Dell-Latitude-7410-OC-Hackintosh
 OpenCore based EFI for Dell Latitude 7410

-I am currently using macOS Ventura 13.7.1
+I am currently using macOS Ventura 13.7.1 and I wouldn't recommend updating to Sonoma because of the issues with the iServices due to Wifi kext so wait until it's fixed.

 ## System Configuration